Council Connects

 Pretty incredible Washington Post article about a Denver RTD driver and what they encounter and have to deal with regularly.
 It's maddening and heart-wrenching all at once. https://wapo.st/3NvtPF9

-CaseyBrown almost 2 years ago
+CaseyBrown over 2 years ago

 Oddly I'm just finding out I was not subscribed to this page.
 So I'm seeing some great new stuff.
 But more importantly, I want to share with council my summary notes (sketchy I know) from the Water Alliance Now conference I went to in Philadelphia last month.
 I also shared these with Anne Bierle in Public Works: